scarf-sh/scarf/docs/docs/index.md

 You'll then need to add `~/.scarf/bin` to you `PATH`

-## Create your Scarf account
+## Creating your Scarf account

 Head over to [https://scarf.sh](https://scarf.sh) to register your developer account.

-## Create your first package
+## Creating your first package

 Once you're registered, you'll want to create your package on the "New Package" page of the [Scarf website](https://scarf.sh/#/create-package).
-You'll need a unique package name, and some description of what your package does.
-Scarf currently supports packages in the form of:
+The package name here will be what users type when they install your package, but isn't necessarily the name of the executable they will invoke.Scarf currently supports packages in the form of:

 - A locally built archive with an executable that can be run directly on the target platform.
 - An npm package that you upload to scarf rather than npm itself.

+Scarf is actively adding other package installation types.
+If your package type isn't supported yet, let us know what you need and we'll prioritize it!

 ### Define your package specification